-PREREQUISITE: Admission to the Registered Nursing program and RNURS-022, 023, & 024 or equivalent
+PREREQUISITE: Admission to the Registered Nursing program

 CO-REQUISITE: RNURS-026 and RNURS-028

 This course includes professor demonstration and student return demonstration of higher level nursing concepts related to diabetic medical-surgical nursing care, parenteral medication administration, nasogastric tube placement and care, ostomy care, maternity, and new born nursing care.
 Simulation of patient care situations provide for development of proficiency in preparation for actual patient care in the clinical setting.
 Drug dosage calculation practice is continued.
 Mandatory fees associated with this course include: For Advanced Placement/Transfer Students ONLY:\$60-\$150 for lab kits each year.
 May not be repeated.
 LR